You’re looking to save up a sum of money. You may have a specific amount in mind, but we’ll pick £10,000 as an example.

 When would you like your money?
 Your answer to this question should determine the savings path you take, and whether you invest or not.

-This is because, as we shall come to, investing comes with an element of risk and the chance the value of your investments could fall (and grow), so the shorter time frame you have, the less time your money has to recover if there is a dip.
+This is because investing comes with an element of risk and the chance the value of your investments could go down.
+So the narrower your timeframe, the less time your money has to recover if there is a dip.

 How long would it take you?
-Well, from a standing start, and assuming you won’t be accessing your savings until you’ve reached your target, you would save £10,000 by setting aside £300 per month in a savings account paying 1.3% annual interest in 33 months**.
-Please pay attention to all product terms and conditions.
+Well, from a standing start, and as long as you don't touch your savings until you have reached your target, you would save £10,000 by setting aside £300 per month in a savings account paying 1.3% annual interest in 33 months.
+Take a look at all product terms and conditions.

 Inflation – the rate at which prices go up - means that saving for a term of five years or longer isn’t best suited to cash ISAs.

-For instance, if inflation is 2.5%, then in 10 years’ time £10,000 will only buy the same as £7,810 today***.
+For instance, if inflation is 2.5%, then in 10 years’ time £10,000 will only buy the same as £7,812 today.

 Investing in stocks and shares

-On the other hand, you may wish to go for the Zurich Horizon Multi-Asset Fund IV, which invests more in stocks and shares and therefore the chance of growth (and loss) is increased.
+On the other hand, you may wish to take more risk and select a higher risk fund.
+In this case, the fund manager may invest more adventurously so the chance of growth (and loss) is increased.